The holiday season is upon us and that can only mean one thing: it’s time for our annual Countdown to Christmas activities!

 - Trace the face and pieces of the reindeer on the correct colored paper.

-- Cut out each piece and assemble with glue.
+- Cut out each piece and assemble it with glue.
 (Refer to the picture below.)

 December 17: Make Fake Snow